awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.ec2.md

 You can use the [configuration options](command-options.md) in the `[aws:autoscaling:launchconfiguration](command-options-general.md#command-options-general-autoscalinglaunchconfiguration)` namespace to configure your environment's instances, including additional options that are not available in the console\.

-The following [configuration file](ebextensions.md) example configures the basic options shown in this topic, the options `EC2KeyName` and `IamInstanceProfile` discussed in [Security](using-features.managing.security.md), and an additional option, `BlockDeviceMappings`, which isn't available in the console\.
+The following [configuration file](ebextensions.md) example configures the basic options shown in this topic, the option `DisableIMDSv1` discussed in [IMDS](environments-cfg-ec2-imds.md), the options `EC2KeyName` and `IamInstanceProfile` discussed in [Security](using-features.managing.security.md), and an additional option, `BlockDeviceMappings`, which isn't available in the console\.

 ```
 option_settings:
   aws:autoscaling:launchconfiguration:
     InstanceType: m1.small
     SecurityGroups: my-securitygroup
+    MonitoringInterval: "1 minute"
+    DisableIMDSv1: false
     EC2KeyName: my-keypair
-    MonitoringInterval: "1 minute"
     IamInstanceProfile: "aws-elasticbeanstalk-ec2-role"
     BlockDeviceMappings: "/dev/sdj=:100,/dev/sdh=snap-51eef269,/dev/sdb=ephemeral0"
 ```